 Fixed Deposits – Fixed deposits come with a predetermined lock-in period.
 Fixed deposits are also referred to as time deposits as the funds are deposited for a specific time frame.

 Current Deposits – Current deposits allow account holders to deposit and withdraw money whenever necessary.
 In some cases, current accounts also offer overdrafts until a pre-specified limit to individuals and businesses.

-Providing loans – One of the main functions of commercial banks is providing credit to organisations and individuals, and profit from the earned interest.
+2. Providing Loans – One of the main functions of commercial banks is providing credit to organisations and individuals, and profit from the earned interest.
 Usually, banks retain a small reserve for their expenses while offering the remaining amount to customers as various types of short and long-term credits.